 In a way, upon learning that, I felt cheated and a little angry.
 That’s the point though.
 I was supposed to.
 When you see it yourself, and hear the words the characters say, you will understand what I mean.
 The game asks you to beat it many times and under different changing circumstances to continue the story, with the extra tools and challenges it gives you, and it works.

 Every success or failure fills your hands with a variety of new currencies.
-Most of which you influenced by your own choices and allow you to grow Zagreus’s power in a variety of ways.
-Through simple statistical bonuses, enhancing weapon aspects or by adding entire new rooms to the underworld that may appear in any given run.
+Most of which are influenced by your own choices and allow you to grow Zagreus’s power in a variety of ways.
+Through simple statistical bonuses, enhancing weapon aspects, or by adding entire new rooms to the underworld that may appear in any given run.

 But it’s not just the meta progression that matters upon every death and every win.
 The characters and story all progress, many times contextually based on your actions.
 You meet a variety of Greek heroes, deities, and other characters you might recognize.
 They all push the main and side plots forward, with something new to say upon every meeting.